dais-ita/dais-ita.github.io/dais/clusters/cluster2.md

 * [Enhancing Coalition Networking using SDC – an Overview](/2a09/)
 <!-- * [Service placement and Topology Inference - Replaced by 2a03 & 2a04?](/2a02/)-->

-## Robust Learning for dynamic networks
+## Robust Learning for Dynamic Networks
 * [Joint Reinforcement and Transfer Learning for Distributed Service Configuration in Fragmented Software Defined Coalitions](/2b01/)
 * [A Coordination Mechanism for MARL in Fragmented Networking](/2b02/)
 * [State-Action Separable and Ebedding for Reinforcement Learning](/2b03/)

-## Rapid characterization of coalition network infrastructure
+## Rapid Characterization of Coalition Network Infrastructure
 * [Adversarial Domain Adaptation Learning for Accelerating Artificial Intellegence Based Military Solutions](/2c01/)
 * [Privacy-Preserving Learning Techniques Based on Generative Adversarial Networks](/2c02/)
 * [Answer Set Grammar](/1c07/)